When “Your Quiet” Becomes Their Weakness

 Here's what gray rocking actually looks like in practice.

-When you stop being provoked, the act loses its punch.
+But, when you stop being provoked, the act loses its punch.

 Think of it like this.
 Imagine you're trying to get a rise out of someone.
 You poke and prod.
 You twist their words.
 You throw out bait hoping they'll bite.
 And they just... sit there.
 Not responding.
 Not reacting.
 Like a gray rock sitting in a stream, completely unmoved by the water rushing past.